 Would it be a good time to get a keyword-related TLD?
 If your business were operating in Manchester, for example, would www.cheapcarsin.manchester or www.airporttaxi.manchester put you top of the pile when people searched for those things?

-It has been confirmed a number of times by Google analyst John Mueller, among others, that there is no benefit in search ranking terms to having keywords in a domain name, regardless of whether they are in the top-level part or not.
+Despite being confirmed a number of times by Google analyst John Mueller, that there is no benefit in search ranking terms to having keywords in a domain name, many EMD’s can still be spotted through-out popular Google search results.

 The importance of conversions